Doug Harvey (artist): Life

-For 15 years Harvey was a freelance arts writer and Lead Art Critic for LA Weekly and during his tenure there was considered "one of the most important voices on art in the city" by editor (at the time) Tom Christie, "an art critic who is read all over the country, is smart, snappy, original, has an independent open eye, a quick wit, is not boring and never academic" by New York Magazine critic Jerry Saltz, and "a master of the unexpected chain-reaction of thought" by Pulitzer Prize winning LA Times critic Christopher Knight.
+For fifteen years Harvey was a freelance arts writer and lead art critic for LA Weekly and during his tenure there was considered "one of the most important voices on art in the city" by editor Tom Christie, "an art critic who is read all over the country, is smart, snappy, original, has an independent open eye, a quick wit, is not boring and never academic" by New York Magazine critic Jerry Saltz, and "a master of the unexpected chain-reaction of thought" by Pulitzer Prize winning LA Times critic Christopher Knight.

 He was fired from his position there late in 2010 in part because of a dispute about the tone of his review of a William Eggleston exhibition at the Los Angeles County Museum of Art, which incoming editor Drex Heikes characterized as "academic."
-But this action was concurrent with the systematic downsizing that had been initiated with the paper's acquisition by New Times Media in 2004.
+However, this action was concurrent with the systematic downsizing that had been initiated with the paper's acquisition by New Times Media in 2004.

-His writing has also appeared in Art issues, Art in America, The New York Times, The Nation, Modern Painters, ArtReview, and numerous other publications.
+His writing has also appeared in Art in America, The New York Times, The Nation, Modern Painters, ArtReview, and numerous other publications.
 He has written museum and gallery catalog essays for Jim Shaw, The Institute for Figuring, Jeffrey Vallance, Tim Hawkinson, Marnie Weber, Lari Pittman, Cathy Ward, The Museum of Jurassic Technology, Mike Kelley, Georganne Deen, Gary Panter, Margaret Keane, Thomas Kinkade, The Desert Lighthouse, and many others.

 His curatorial projects have ranged from many traditional gallery and museum exhibitions (including the short-lived Annual LA Weekly Biennials at Track 16 Gallery, 2008's Aspects of Mel's Hole: Artists Respond to a Paranormal Land Event Occurring in Radiospace at Santa Ana's Grand Central Art Center, and career surveys of Don Suggs, Michael Arata, and surf art/psychedelic poster and comix legend Rick Griffin) to CD compilations of sound art, programs of found and experimental films, performance events, experimental radio, artists' comic books and zines, and an LA solo gallery exhibit determined by raffle.
 In July 2011 his global project (with Christian Cummings) Chain Letter 2011 included work by more than 1600 artists in its iteration at Shoshana Wayne Gallery in Santa Monica alone, shutting down the 10 Freeway exit to Bergamot Station during installation.